top of page

 • Renewal is typically required annually

-An LMN typically applies to a type of product tied to a condition — not necessarily a single transaction.
+An LMN typically applies to a product type tied to a condition — not necessarily to a single transaction.

 That means: